 I had all kinds of cap guns as a kid.
-Not only the greats — Mattel’s “Fanner 50,” for instance (it’s still available on eBay) — but also guns from the “Johnny Eagle” series and some equally cool cap guns from Marx.
-My supply of guns served as the neighborhood armory for playing “Cowboys and Indians,” “Cops and Robbers” and “Army.”
+Not only the greats — Mattel’s “Fanner 50,” for instance (available on eBay) — but also guns from the “Johnny Eagle” series and some equally cool cap guns from Marx.
+My supply of toy guns served as the neighborhood armory for playing “Cowboys and Indians,” “Cops and Robbers” and “Army.”
 Of course, we learned to play those games by watching the great TV shows of the time, such as the WWII series Combat and the classic westerns Lone Ranger, Roy Rogers and Gunsmoke.

-The point is that the cap guns of my youth prepared me for an interest in the real thing as I got older.
+Cap guns of my youth prepared me for an interest in the real thing as I got older.
 Like Ralphie in A Christmas Story, I lusted for a BB gun.
 I never got the Daisy Model 25, but I eventually ended up with an American-made Daisy Winchester 94 replica BB gun.
 That BB gun led to my first real rifle: a Ruger 10/22.

-Four years ago, I was blessed with a son, and I wanted to spark his interest in firearms in the same way.
+Years ago, I was blessed with a son, and I wanted to spark his interest in firearms in the same way.
 But how to do that in the anti-gun/anti-toy-gun climate of the 21st century?

 Most of the very few cap guns on today’s market are imported, plastic junk.
 Many bear only a passing resemblance to an actual firearm and would be lucky to survive a single hour — much less a day — of play.
 Where could I turn?